 If I think names are racist or misogynist or ableist, can they be removed?

-Simply put, little chance within existing rules.
+Simply put, there’s little chance of on these grounds within existing rules.
 Claiming a name to be offensive is not accepted as a legitimate complaint within any of the rulebooks.
-This is labelled an “arbitrary” reason in these rulebooks.
+This is classed as an “arbitrary” reason in these rulebooks.
 For instance, the International Code of Nomenclature for Prokaryotes is plain: a name cannot be discarded on the grounds it is “disagreeable” (citing ICNP rule 55:2).
 The code for cultivated plants is equally plain: regard for a person’s reputation is “of less significance” than stability, clarity, and standardisation of the names themselves (ICNCP 8, page 1).